Switching is free to start and could save you thousands per year. Your home is not affected at any point.

 Finance Ireland

 You should review your mortgage rate at least once a year, and especially when your fixed rate period is ending.
 Irish lenders are required to notify you before your fixed term expires, but the standard variable rate you roll onto is rarely the best available.
-Comparing rates before your fixed term ends gives you the most options.
+Comparing rates before your fixed term ends gives you the most options and the most negotiating power with your current lender.

 Switching mortgage provider in Ireland is not entirely free, but many lenders offer cashback or legal fee contributions to offset switching costs.
 You will typically need a solicitor and a property valuation.
-Total costs are usually €1,000–€2,500, but the annual saving from a better rate often covers this within 6–12 months.
+Total switching costs are usually €1,000–€2,500, but the annual saving from a better rate often covers this within 6–12 months.
+Some lenders — including Bank of Ireland and Permanent TSB — offer cashback that covers these costs directly.

 LTV (Loan to Value) is the ratio of your mortgage balance to your property's current value.
 The lower your LTV, the lower the rate you typically qualify for.
-Lenders in Ireland offer the best rates at LTV bands of under 50%, 60%, or 80%.
+Irish lenders offer their best rates at LTV bands of under 50%, 60%, or 80%.
+If your property value has risen significantly since you took out your mortgage, your LTV may have improved without you realising — which could qualify you for a better rate tier.

 Fixed rates give you certainty — your payment won't change for the fixed term (1, 2, 3, 5, or 10 years).
 Variable rates can go up or down with the market.
 In a high-rate environment, fixing for 2–5 years is popular.
-The right choice depends on how long you plan to stay in the property and your tolerance for payment changes.
+The right choice depends on how long you plan to stay in the property, whether you expect to overpay, and your tolerance for payment changes.
+Overpayment penalties apply on some fixed-rate products — check the terms before fixing.

 Want Sortd to monitor your mortgage rate automatically?